Alnarra/WaySouls/readme.md

 Patch 0.2.0
 ---------------------
 ### Description
-This update is intended to add additional quest that will expand upon some of the core magical mods including AbyssalCraft and Thaumcraft, as well as expanding the Astral Sorcery questline
+This update is intended to add additional quest that will expand upon some of the core magical mods.

 ### Modpack Core:
-	- Forge Updated to 14.23.5.2871
+	- Forge Updated to 14.23.5.2831

 ### Mods Added:
 _Library_